Set-OutlookSignatures/Set-OutlookSignatures/src_Set-OutlookSignatures/docs/README.md

 - Assigned **time ranges** within which they are valid
 - Set as **default signature** for new e-mails, or for replies and forwards (signatures only)
 - Set as **default OOF message** for internal or external recipients (OOF messages only)
-- Set in **Outlook Web** for the currently logged-in user
+- Set in **Outlook Web** for the currently logged-in user, including mirroring signatures the the cloud as **roaming signatures**
 - Centrally managed only or **exist along user created signatures** (signatures only)
 - Copied to an **alternate path** for easy access on mobile devices not directly supported by this script (signatures only)
 - **Write protected** (Outlook signatures only)
-- Mirrored to the cloud as **roaming signatures**

-Set-Outlooksignatures can be **executed by users on clients, or on a server without end user interaction**.
+Set-OutlookSignatures can be **executed by users on clients and terminal servers, or on a central server without end user interaction**.
 On clients, it can run as part of the logon script, as scheduled task, or on user demand via a desktop icon, start menu entry, link or any other way of starting a program.
 Signatures and OOF messages can also be created and deployed centrally, without end user or client involvement.